 Sometimes, kids are perfectly aware of what’s on their plate and how long it might take to do something.
 But, it’s their focus to complete that activity that might be lacking.

-Can you blame them for not getting their homework done?
+Can you blame them for not being able to fully immerse themselves in their eLearning classes?

-Instead, try to establish a study area; the same area everyday that is to be used when it’s homework time.
+Instead, try to establish a study area; the same area everyday that is to be used when it’s learning time.
 The same goes for eating dinner, which you might want to take place at the family dining table, etc. “Time” is now represented by physically being in a certain environment, and kids know they can’t or shouldn’t leave that area until the activity is completed.
+(Here are a few related online school tips.)

 7. Talk about time management with your kids